node-muneem/muneem/docs/HttpAnswer.md

 Specifying the reason may helpful when client is answered abnormally due to the error, invalid input, server issue etc. It helps in error reporting, logging.

+Once called all the remaining handlers and their pre/post handler event callbacks will be canceled.

 ```js
 //answer.end(type ,length [, reason]);
 //answer.end(code [, reason]);